SPUUR Directors and Faculty

 Richards, Kyle A. (MD FACS, Department of Urology, School of Medicine and Public Health).
 Dr. Richards is focused on development of patient centered research priorities via engagement with urology patients.
 His current research interests include identifying strategies to improve efficiency and patient safety by eliminating waste in medicine and minimizing diagnostic errors.
 His active research funding includes Wisconsin Urological Society Pilot Grant; Wisconsin Urologic Research Institute Pilot Grant.

 Ricke, William A. (PhD, Department of Urology, School of Medicine and Public Health).
-Dr. Ricke’s research is in cellular and molecular mechanisms of lower urinary tract dysfunction.
+Dr. Ricke is a Professor in the Department of Urology.
+His research is in cellular and molecular mechanisms of lower urinary tract dysfunction.
 Current projects examine the role of estrogen regulation in inflammation and fibrosis, address mechanisms of castration resistance, and seek molecular mechanisms of mitochondrial dysfunction in aging.
 He Directs the Urologic Research, Director of the UW-Madison O’Brien center of research excellence in benign urology.
-His active research funding includes U54DK104310 and R01ES001332, R01DK127081, R01DK131175.

 Zhao, Fei (PhD, Department of Comparative Biosciences, School of Veterinary Medicine).
 Dr. Zhao studies cellular and molecular mechanisms underlying sexual differentiation of reproductive tracts using transgenic and conditional knockout mouse models, ex vivo organ culture, gene/protein expression analyses, genomic, and single-cell technologies.